Royals vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Andrew Vaughn and the Chicago White Sox hit the field against Nick Pratto and the Kansas City Royals at Guaranteed Rate Field on Friday, at 8:10 PM ET.
+Jordan Lyles will be on the mound for the Kansas City Royals when they take on Luis Robert and the Chicago White Sox on Saturday at 2:10 PM ET.

-The Royals have been listed as +105 moneyline underdogs in this matchup with the White Sox (-130).
-The total is 9.5 runs for this contest (with -105 odds to hit the over and -115 odds on the under).
+The favored White Sox have -185 moneyline odds to win against the underdog Royals, who are listed at +150.
+The total is 9 runs for the matchup (with -110 odds to go over and -110 odds on the under).

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.